-YEAR 2 AUTUA N SPR ING SUN MER FIRST HALF (1) SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) SCIENCE LIVING THINGS and THEIR HABITATS As a Scientist be able to: Classify things by living, dead or never lived Know how a specific habitat provides for the basic needs of living things living there.
-Local area Match living things to their habitat- local area Name different sources of food for animals Know about and explain a simple food chain Identify that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other.
-Identify and name a variety of plants and animals in their habitats.
-Describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and identify and name different sources of food.
-PFA Name and discuss a famous scientist/inventor- Rachel Carson ANIMALS INCLUDING HUMANS (STAYING HEALTHY, EXERCISE, SURVIVAL) As a Scientist be able to: • Understand the needs of animals, including humans, for survival (PMW) • Know the basic stages in a lifecycle for animals including humans • Know why exercise, a balanced diet and good hygiene are important for humans (PFA) • Name and discuss a famous scientist/inventor- Bear Grylls SCIENTIFIC ENQUIRY As a Scientist be able to: Use equipment such as thermometers and rain gauges to help observe changes to local environment as the year progresses.
-(OLE) Perform simple tests considering factors that might influence test results.
-Use their observations to suggest answers to questions.
-Use measures to help find out more about the investigations they are engaged with.
-(Maths link) Name and discuss a famous scientist/inventor-George James Symons PLANTS The meadow environment will be used to support work on plants and growth.
-OLE LC As a Scientist be able to: Know and explain how seeds and bulbs grow into plants Observe plant growth Know what conditions plants need to grow and stay healthy (water, light, suitable temperature) Conduct an experiment with controlled conditions, hypothesising, recording scientifically and considering a fair test.
-Name and discuss a famous scientist/inventor- George Washington Carver MATERIALS As a Scientist be able to: Understand the effect of heating and cooling on materials.
-Understand reversible and irreversible change.
-Observe closely using simple equipment.
-Gather and record data to help answer scientific questions.
-Name and discuss a famous scientist/inventor-Ole Kirk Christianson MATERIALS As a Scientist be able to: Children to use their knowledge of materials taught in Year 1 to: Identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses Find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching.
-Investigating and experimenting - Floating/sinking and/or forces.
+YEAR 2 AUTUM IN SPR ING SUM IMER FIRST HALF (1) SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) SCIENCE LIVING THINGS and THEIR HABITATS As a Scientist be able to: • Classify things by living, dead or never lived • Know how a specific habitat provides for the basic needs of living things living there.
+Local area • Match living things to their habitat- local area • Name different sources of food for animals • Know about and explain a simple food chain • Identify that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other. • Identify and name a variety of plants and animals in their habitats. • Describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and identify and name different sources of food.
+PFA • Name and discuss a famous scientist/inventor-Rachel Carson SCIENCE CAPITAL: To increase of famous scientist/inventor- Bear Grylls SCIENTIFIC ENQUIRY As a Scientist be able to: • Use equipment such as thermometers and rain gauges to help observe changes to local environment as the year progresses.
+(OLE) • Perform simple tests considering factors that might influence test results. • Use their observations to suggest answers to questions. • Use measures to help find out more about the investigations they are engaged with.
+(Maths link) • Name and discuss a famous scientist/inventor-George James Symons famous scientist/inventor- George Washington Carver MATERIALS As a Scientist be able to: • Understand the effect of heating and cooling on materials. • Understand reversible and irreversible change. • Observe closely using simple equipment. • Gather and record data to help answer scientific questions. • Name and discuss a famous scientist/inventor-Ole Kirk Christianson MATERIALS As a Scientist be able to: Children to use their knowledge of materials taught in Year 1 to: • Identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses • Find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching. • Investigating and experimenting - Floating/sinking and/or forces.
 What would make the best boat?
 Materials?
 Shape?
 Use their prior knowledge of whether materials are waterproof in this investigation.